Fieldwork

 Project Description:

-Period(s) of Occupation: Neolithic China Archaeology
+Period(s) of Occupation: Prehistoric, Neolithic China Archaeology

 Project Size: 1-24 participants

-Minimum Length of Stay for Volunteers: Participants are required to stay for the full duration of the field school.
+Minimum Length of Stay for Volunteers: Students are expected to stay the full length of the program.

 Minimum Age: 18